-products); (9) have a process for resolving grievances and be held accountable for violations of established rules; (10) not sell products to customers in the U.S. that the seller could not otherwise legally sell in Canada; and (11) meet any other criteria established by HHS.
+HHS will be used to test product samples/determine samples' chemical authenticity; (8) agree to notify HHS, importers, and individuals of product recalls in Canada (and refrain from exporting such recalled products); (9) have a process for resolving grievances and be held accountable for violations of established rules; (10) not sell products to customers in the U.S. that the seller could not otherwise legally sell in Canada; and (11) meet any other criteria established by HHS.

-Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous (e.g., authorizes approval of a drug only if a drug is deemed safe and effective by government experts, etc.). tracing processes, resulting from such implementation). pharmacies selling adulterated or counterfeit products with the intent to defraud, or mislead, with reckless disregard for safety of the public, or knowingly dispensing drugs without a valid prescription.
-Such pharmacies will face a penalty of not more than 10 years imprisonment or a fine of not more than \$250,000.
-Safe and Affordable Drugs from Canada Act of 2019 (S. 61/H.R.
-478) Sen. Chuck Grassley (R- IA)/Rep. Chellie Pingree (D-ME) Requires HHS to promulgate regulations allowing individuals to import certain drugs from approved Canadian pharmacies.
-Authorizes HHS to promulgate regulations allowing the importation of drugs from Canada, provided they: • Are purchased from an approved Canadian pharmacy; • Are dispensed by a pharmacist licensed to practice pharmacy and dispense prescription drugs in Canada; • Are purchased for personal use by the individual, not for resale, in quantities that do not exceed a 90-day supply; • Are filled using a valid prescription issued by a physician licensed to practice in the U.S.; and • Have the same active ingredient(s), route of administration, dosage form, and Authorizes the importation of drugs from Canada only if it is from an approved Canadian pharmacy and dispensed by a licensed pharmacist.
-To qualify, the pharmacy must be: • Located in Canada; • Certified by the Secretary that (1) the pharmacy is licensed to operate and dispense prescription drugs to individuals in Canada; and (2) certain additional criteria are met.
+Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous • Meets certain other criteria (e.g., authorizes approval of a drug only if a drug is deemed safe and effective by government experts, etc.). shipment and importation tracing processes, resulting from such implementation).
+Penalties.
+Imposes penalties on online pharmacies selling adulterated or counterfeit products with the intent to defraud, or mislead, with reckless disregard for safety of the public, or knowingly dispensing drugs without a valid prescription.
+Such pharmacies will face a penalty of not more than 10 years imprisonment or a fine of not more than \$250,000. (or the permitted country).
+Safe and Affordable Drugs from Canada Act of 2019 ( S. 61/H.R.
+478 ) Sen. Chuck Grassley (R- IA)/Rep. Chellie Pingree (D-ME) Requires HHS to promulgate regulations allowing individuals to import certain drugs from approved Canadian pharmacies.
+Authorizes HHS to promulgate regulations allowing the importation of drugs from Canada, provided they: Are purchased from an approved Canadian pharmacy; Are dispensed by a pharmacist licensed to practice pharmacy and dispense prescription drugs in Canada; Are purchased for personal use by the individual, not for resale, in quantities that do not exceed a 90-day supply; Are filled using a valid prescription issued by a physician licensed to practice in the U.S.; and Have the same active ingredient(s), route of Authorizes the importation of drugs from Canada only if it is from an approved Canadian pharmacy and dispensed by a licensed pharmacist.
+To qualify, the pharmacy must be: Located in Canada; Certified by the Secretary that (1) the pharmacy is licensed to operate and dispense prescription drugs to individuals in Canada; and (2) certain additional criteria are met.
 Publication of Approved Canadian Pharmacies.
 In conjunction with the regulations, requires HHS to publish on its website a list of approved Canadian pharmacies, including the Internet Web site address of each such approved Canadian pharmacy, from which individuals may purchase prescription drugs.

-&lt;sup>2 To be certified as an approved Canadian pharmacy, the pharmacy must: (1) have been in existence for at least 5 years and have a purpose other than to participate in the drug importation program; (2) operate in accordance with pharmacy standards set forth by the provincial pharmacy rules and regulations enacted in Canada; (3) have processes to certify that the physical premises, data reporting procedures, and licenses are in compliance with all applicable laws and regulations, and have implemented policies designed to monitor ongoing compliance; (4) conduct ongoing and comprehensive quality assurance programs and implement such quality assurance measures; (5) agree that laboratories approved by the FDA will be used to conduct product testing to determine the safety and efficacy of sample pharmaceutical products; (6) have established a process for resolving grievances; (7) not resell products from online pharmacies located outside Canada to customers in the U.S.; and (8) meet any other criteria established by FDA.
+$^2$ To be certified as an approved Canadian pharmacy, the pharmacy must: (1) have been in existence for at least 5 years and have a purpose other than to participate in the drug importation program; (2) operate in accordance with pharmacy standards set forth by the provincial pharmacy rules and regulations enacted in Canada; (3) have processes to certify that the physical premises, data reporting procedures, and licenses are in compliance with all applicable laws and regulations, and have implemented policies designed to monitor ongoing compliance; (4) conduct ongoing and comprehensive quality assurance programs and implement such quality assurance measures; (5) agree that laboratories approved by the FDA will be used to conduct product testing to determine the safety and efficacy of sample pharmaceutical products;(6) have established a process for resolving grievances; (7) not resell products from online pharmacies located outside Canada to customers in the U.S.; and (8) meet any other criteria established by FDA.